BroadStreet-Health/Race-and-Ethnicity-Data/README.md

 ##### Data Releases

 The next challenge interns face is the complications of a technology-based reporting system.
 Throughout the project, there have been technical difficulties with sites crashing, unclear reporting times based on test-updates.
 There is also wide variation in when counties report ranging from weekly to hourly updates.
 For that reason, we record data daily and those counties reporting less frequently are denoted.

 In addition, our data is currently in the long format.
 We have SAS code available on our [GitHub](https://github.com/BroadStreet-Health/open-source-contributions/tree/main/Race-and-Ethnicity-VAcode) to convert this data into wide format.
+It can be found under the repository titled “open-source-contributions” under the file named “Race-and-Ethnicity ConvertorCode”.

 ### References